African Israel Church Nineveh: The background of David Zakayo Kivuli

-David Zakayo Kivuli was born about 1896 and came from a polygamous family living at Gimarakwa, only four mile from Nyang'ori.
+David Zakayo Kivuli was born about 1896 and came from a polygamous family living at Gimarakwa, only four miles from Nyang'ori.
 He enrolled at Nyang'ori mission school during the First World War (in 1914) in order to avoid enlistment into the Carrier Corps.
 He was later employed on a settler's farm, where he worked hard and married in 1921, and for the next four years worked as a labourer in various parts of Kenya.
 This varied experience, together with some further education at the Jeanes School at Kabete (Nairobi), gave him a broad outlook which reached beyond tribal limitations, and a considerable knowledge, if also some suspicions, of European ways and thought.

 Kivuli returned to study at the Pentecostal mission in Nyang'ori, where he was baptised in 1925.
 In 1929 he was made mission supervisor of schools.
 He returned for a short course at Kabete in 1931.
 Late in 1931 he fell ill and following this illness was converted.
-He began to prophesy and speak in tongues and performed miraculous cures.
-Many signs and wonders occurred, and his confession of sins and worship in public places which contradicted the teachings of the missionaries made it clear that he was not operating under the Pentecostal Church.
+He was thought to have begun to prophesy and speak in tongues and performed miraculous cures.
+Many signs and wonders were attested to have occurred, and his confession of sins and worship in public places which contradicted the teachings of the missionaries made it clear that he was not operating under the Pentecostal Church.

 David Kivuli died in 1974 and is buried in a mausoleum in his family compound next to the headquarters in Nineveh.